TanStack/table/README.md

 There are a fair amount of breaking changes (they're worth it, trust us!):

 - Turns out that TypeScript makes your code **a lot** better/safer, but also usually requires breaking changes to architecture.
-- Plugin system has been removed so plugins must be rewritten to wrap/compose the new `useTable` hook.
+- Plugin system has been removed so plugins must be rewritten to wrap/compose the new functional API.
 Contact us if you need help!
 - Column configuration options have changed, but only slightly.
 - Table options are mostly the same, with some larger changes around optional state management/control and data pipeline control
 - The `tableInstance` while similar in spirit to v7 has been reconfigured to be much faster.